 Provide Useful Information and Tools

 If partners log in regularly but don’t find the information timely and relevant, they’re going to shy away from using the PRM as frequently as you would like.
 Thus it’s vital that the channel manager makes sure partners can access tools and data that actually help them convert leads into sales.
 Enabling a lead registration and lead management component also helps ensure your partners are logging in to the system to manage their sales pipeline.
 This provides more opportunity for them to access updated content and gives you the ability to have oversight into existing leads within the channel.

 The PRM also provides two-way communication that can address partners’ questions and concerns as well as provide an avenue for feedback.
 Because it is web-based, the partner portal can deliver training anywhere, at any time.

 The bottom line is this: a PRM system should be designed with the partner in mind.
 By offering easy-to-access tools and information, new channel partners will recognize your company as a good opportunity and be willing to commit time and energy to selling your products.

 Conversely, if you provide a partner portal that isn’t helpful, they’re going to look elsewhere.
 That represents wasted time and a lost opportunity on your end.

 Looking for more information about how to ensure a proper channel strategy is in place?
-Check out our Channel Program Blueprint for more details:
+Check out our whitepaper, PRM Best Practices for Managing Your Distribution Channel, for more details: